newaetech/chipwhisperer/docs/source/debugging.rst

 After this file is used by OpenOCD, additional commands are required to select the correct ChipWhisperer via its USB VendorID and ProductID, as well as select JTAG or SWD mode.
 After this, you can select your target file.
-Configuration must be done in this order, or openocd will exit with an error.
+Configuration must be done in this order, or OpenOCD will exit with an error.
 The general command line configuration is:

 .. code:: bash